revspace/revbank/UPGRADING.md

 # (2025-04-10) RevBank 9.0.0

+There are no breaking changes in this release, but the old names mentioned below are now deprecated.
+All custom plugins that use these identifiers need to be updated eventually.

 In many places, the term 'user' has been replaced with the term 'account', to more accurately describe the current state of RevBank, which has non-user accounts in addition to user accounts.